ibm-cloud-docs/containers/cs_loadbalancer_dns.md

 **NLB IPs**

 If you later add more NLBs in other zones of your cluster to expose the same app, you can add the NLB IPs to the existing host name.
-Note that you must run the following command for each IP address that you want to add.
 ```
-ibmcloud ks nlb-dns-add --cluster <cluster_name_or_id> --ip <NLB_IP> --nlb-host <host_name>
+ibmcloud ks nlb-dns-add --cluster <cluster_name_or_id> --ip <NLB_IP> --ip <NLB2_IP> ... --nlb-host <host_name>
 ```
 {: pre}